Stéphane De Groodt: Early life and education

-Stéphane De Groodt is the son of an engineer at Texaco and a housewife who takes care of handicapped children.
-Dyslexic, he has a chaotic schooling, which soon translated his will towards comedy.
+Stéphane De Groodt is the son of an engineer at Texaco and a housewife who took care of handicapped children.
+Dyslexic, he had a chaotic schooling, which soon translated his will towards comedy.
 He did not obtain any educational degree and decided to become a comedian as well as a racing driver.
-His parents bought him a racing driver suit and a helmet.
+His parents later bought him a racing driver suit and a crash helmet.

-He then went through several small jobs, including as a barman, journalist, marketing assistant, editor and advertiser, while entering the field of the competition.
+De Groodt then went through several small jobs, including as a barman, journalist, marketing assistant, editor and advertiser, while entering the field of the competition.
 He did stand-up comedy in the evenings on stage while dedicating the weekends to auto racing.

 Auto racing career

-While cooking meals to sell at restaurants, De Groodt paid the auto racing school of La Châtre near Châteauroux where he met the Belgian racing driver Eric van de Poele.
+While cooking meals to sell at restaurants, De Groodt attended the auto racing school of La Châtre near Châteauroux where he met the Belgian racing driver Eric van de Poele.
 He was a professional racing driver from 1985 to 2000, and rose to fame especially with Formula Renault, Formula 3000, Porsche Supercup at the 2001 Spa 24 Hours, and at the Belgian Procar in which he received the title of Champion of Belgium in BMW Compact Cup.
 In 2000, he left the auto racing competition to become a full-time comedian.